Silverthorn (novel): Plot

 Meanwhile, Arutha and his band manage to sneak past the moredhel sentries, and discover several silverthorn shrubs in the lake, and make their escape back towards Elvandar.
 Just as they are about to reach the safety of the Elven forest, they are overtaken by Murad and a band of black slayers.
 With the help of Tomas, they manage to defeat their enemies and return safely to Elvandar.

 With the antidote made by the elven Spellweavers, Anita is saved, and Arutha's enemies set back by the death of one of their generals.
 But Murmandamus vows to regather his armies the next year, when the long-awaited invasion into the Kingdom will commence.

+Reception

+A reviewer at Kirkus concluded that the book was "a notch above average overall" because of the "modestly appealing characters, and a more thoughtful array of evil beasties and bad guys than before."